 Special Collections owns the physical items in our collections, but copyright normally belongs to the creator of the materials or their heirs.
 The researcher has full responsibility for determining copyright status, obtaining permission to publish from copyright holders, and abiding by current copyright laws when publishing or displaying copies of Special Collections material in print or electronic form.
 For more information, consult the appropriate librarian.
 Reproduction decisions will be made by Special Collections staff on a case-by-case basis.

-Leon Hale is a widely read and longtime columnist for the Houston Chronicle.
-He makes his home in Houston but spends much time at Winedale (near Round Top, TX) and Santa Fe, NM.
-Hale is a master at recounting tales of and reflections upon life and times in rural 20th Century Texas.
-He conveys all his subject's charm in the colloquial language, salty wit, and country humor that he uses so well.
-He is the father of Mark and Rebecca and the husband of Babette Fraser Hale.
+Leon Hale was a widely read and longtime columnist for the Houston Chronicle.
+He made his home in Houston but spent much time at Winedale (near Round Top, TX) and Santa Fe, NM.
+Hale was known for recounting tales and reflections upon life and times in rural 20th Century Texas.

 Born May 30, 1921, at Stephenville, Texas, Leon Hale was reared in 22 different houses in nine different West Texas towns, from Fort Worth to Lubbock.
 His father was a store clerk and traveling salesman, but most of his relatives were farmers and his early background is entirely rural.
 Hale graduated from Eastland, Texas High School in 1939, entered Texas Tech at Lubbock and served 3 years in the U.S Army Air Forces before returning to "Tech" to take a journalism degree in 1946.